 Partner with departments to consolidate data from many areas on campus with the goal of all data going into the Raiser’s Edge database.

-Engage with the DPT, PA, EdD Leadership and master’s level alumni to build loyalty to the College and to support students that follow.
+Engage with the DPT, PA, EdD Leadership and master’s level alumni to build loyalty to the University and to support students that follow.